sorokinvj/nextjs-with-supabase-auth/README.md

 # Nextjs starter template

-Start new NextJS project with this template.
+Start new NextJS project with Supabase Auth with this template.
 It includes:

+- Supabase NextJS auth helpers and Auth UI
 - Typescript
 - ESLint
 - Prettier